 The people you meet

 Unfortunately, life is full of compromise.
 You’ll always be working with people you don’t like, whether you’re working on a cruise ship or elsewhere.
 It gets hairier when you work and live with a thousand other people in, literally, a shipping container.
-But, since you already know how to deal with assholes and have zenned the f**k out, it’s easy to take it one day at a time.
+But, since you already know how to deal with assholes and have zenned the f**k out (see above), it’s easier to take it one day at a time.

 In the end, it’s worth it to be able to play the role of an exchange student without being in, ya know, school.
 My heart did a little pitter-patter whenever crewmates would start a sentence with, “In my country…” My particular ship touted its 60+ nationalities among crew, and one of the canned phrases from the Cruise Director was ‘The United Nations could learn a thing or two from us.’

-One night, after we’d finished our evening shifts, two friends and I were chilling in my cabin (Frequently Asked Question #A Million: How big were the crew cabins?
+One night, after we’d finished our evening shifts, two friends and I were chilling in my cabin (Frequently Asked Question #1,657,398: How big were the crew cabins?
 LOL.
 They weren’t).
-We were playing a rather simple card-slapping game that alcohol made difficult by a factor of ten.
-I couldn’t stop the ridiculous noises that were coming out of my mouth every-time I took a pile of cards, and there followed tears and your stomach hurting from laughing so hard.
+We were playing a simple card-slapping game… but alcohol made it difficult for me by a factor of ten thousand.
+I couldn’t stop the ridiculous noises that were coming out of my mouth every-time I took a pile of cards, followed by tears of laughter and stomach pain from laughing so hard.

 My 4’9 Brazilian friend took a moment to get sentimental with me and the 6’2 Dutch boy.
 “How amazing is it that we have three different continents right here?
 When would we ever be able to come together like this?”